 Installing GitLab on existing Apache Server for Ubuntu

-Software · Posted on January 15, 2017 at 11:28 AM
+Software · Posted on

 GitLab works under built-in Nginx web server engine by default.
 Therefore, if you already have an existing web server, you may need some extra work to use both your existing websites and GitLab at the same time.
 The easiest way is to assign different ports on two different servers, but it may not be the good way because visitors have to remember the specified port every time they connect.
 The article presents the way to add GitLab on existing Apache server using reverse proxy approach.